Pet Circle

 Size

 As a rule of thumb, toys should be large enough that they will not fully fit in your dog's mouth, particularly for home alone play.
-They should not have small pieces that can easily be chewed off and swallowed, remove any tags, buttons, eyes etc from toys prior to letting your dog play with them.
+They should not have small pieces that can easily be chewed off and swallowed, remove any tags, buttons, eyes etc. from toys prior to letting your dog play with them.

 Durability

 Durability is a particularly important consideration for larger dogs who like to chew, as a safe toy can quickly become a hazard if chewed into smaller parts.
 For this reason always supervise your dog closely with new toys, removing them immediately if damaged.
-If you have a power chewer on your hands, check out the Aussie Dog Tasty Bone and KONG Extreme ranges of durable dog toys.

 The flip side to this is that for puppies and older dogs who have less robust teeth should not be offered toys such as nylon bones or extra durable plastics that are very hard, as chewing on these could result in painful tooth fractures.